TimboKZ/Ruby-CodingCurriculum/group-x-ruby/docs/challenge-2/OOP.md

 As you can see, any variable with two '@' before it `@@number_of_legs` is a class variable.
 It is shared by all instances(objects) of this class.
 A dog should always have 4 legs, a name, age, species and the ability to bark which we will display "bark" 3 times.
 In OOP it is good practice to always have constructor, getter and setter methods in a class for ease of well... constructing an object.
 A _constructor_ method is used as a way to quickly create an object of the class by injecting the variable values of the class as parameter of the method. _Getter_ methods will get the values of the variable and _setter_ methods will set/change the value of the variables.

+ Since everything is a class in Ruby, you may have noticed how you can use so called "built-in methods" with things like arrays and string.

+    a_string = "Hello"
+    a_string.reverse # olleH
 ### Objects

 An object is created(instantiated) from a class.
 Using the class `Dog` above, we can create a dog: